anthonyjlower/movie-theater-app/README.md

 __6) Application should validate credit card information__

-* For now the credit card validations are simple so data flow for failed validation is in place, but fake numbers can still be used
+* For demo the credit card validations are simple so data flow for failed validation is in place, but fake numbers can still be used
 * Currently the route (transaction#create) checks that the expiration date is in the future, the credit card number has exactly 16 characters, and all of the characters are numerals - this last check is done by turning the string into an integer and back, which drops any non-numeric characters
 * Once we are ready to start taking real credit cards we will want to implement more security through encrypitng credit card numbers, and using a gem to handle the validations - [example](https://rubygems.org/gems/credit_card_validations)